-Everyone loves these Sausage Rolls!
-A tender and flaky crust with a cheesy, soft sausage center.
-Dip these sausage rolls in marinara sauce or honey mustard!
+Everyone loves these Puff Pastry Sausage Rolls!
+A tender and flaky crust with a cheesy sausage center.
+Dip them in marinara sauce, honey mustard or enjoy them as is.
+Perfect for holidays, parties and game days!

 I’m going to go so far as to say that these sausage rolls are kind of like the Italian sausage cousin to Pigs in a Blanket.
 Same concept, just different packaging, really.
 Little bites of meat wrapped in a buttery, flaky crust.
 These are hands down one of the best party foods going.

-Of course you can make these sausage rolls for a fun dinner night at home—I promise your kids are going to love you for it.
+Of course you can also make these Puff Pastry Sausage Rolls for a fun dinner night at home — I promise the kids are going to love it.
 But for appetizers, these little guys take the cake.
 Serve them with your favorite dipping sauce and the party is on.

 These appetizers are really very easy to make, ever our kids get in on the action!
 Start by rolling out the puff pastry into approximately a 13″ x 11″ rectangle.
 There are typically two sheets of puff pastry in each package, so let’s start with one at a time here.